xvik/dropwizard-guicey/src/doc/docs/getting-started.md

                 .build());
 ```

-The only difference is the absence of `.enableAutoConfig(...)` and the explicit declaration of desired all extensions.
+The only difference is the absence of `.enableAutoConfig(...)` and the explicit declaration of desired extensions.

 !!! tip
     Explicit extension declaration could be used together with `enableAutoConfig` (classpath scan).
 For example,
-    a classpath scan may only scan for extensions in your application's package and subpackages, while extensions from outside
+    a classpath scan may only scan for extensions in your application's package and subpackages, while extensions outside of
     those packages may be specified separately.
 This avoids large class path scans and improves the startup time of your
     application.